joshy/striprtf/README.md

 had.
 The next best thing was this gist: https://gist.github.com/gilsondev/7c1d2d753ddb522e7bc22511cfb08676

-Very few additions where made, e.g. better formatting of tables.
+~~Very few additions where made, e.g. better formatting of tables. ~~

+In the meantime some encodings bugs have been fixed. :-)

 ## Pushing to PyPi
  * pip install twine